celo-org/celo-monorepo/packages/azure/README.md

 ## Future work

+1. Use UniqueString for naming issues with Key Value and PostgreSQL.
+1. Move validator, proxy, and attester to self-contained templates.
 1. Tune the default values for resources sizes (*e.g.*, VM, disk, etc).
 1. Convert to an [Azure Managed Application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview).